dcdpr/did-btcr2/chapters/CRUD-Operations.md

   capabilityInvocation, capabilityDelegation
 * A service array containing three BTCR2 Beacon services.
 The serviceEndpoint for each of these services must be a BIP21 URI encoding of a bitcoin address controlled by the public key.
-The three different address formats are. p2pkh, p2wpkh, p2tr.
+The three different address formats are p2pkh, p2wpkh, p2tr.
 The id value of the service must be "#initialP2PKH",
   #initialP2WPKH” and "#initialP2TR" respectively.
 Finally, each of these
   services must have a type set to the string "SingletonBeacon"